yuhdean/infinity-world/README.md

 /setweather [(refer to this link for weather types)](https://docs.fivem.net/natives/?_0x29B487C359E19889)

 # Installation
-Drag & drop the folder named "infinity-world" into your server's resource folder, and ensure it in your server.cfg
+Drag & drop the folder named "synergy-world" into your server's resource folder, and ensure it in your server.cfg

 # Dependencies
 [ox_lib](https://github.com/overextended/ox_lib)